Skip to content

 On first run, Gloat will automatically install all required tools (Go, Glojure, YAMLScript, Babashka, etc) to .cache/local/ within the project directory.
 Just run gloat --help once to complete the setup.

-To make Gloat available permanently, simply add this to your shell's rc file (~/.bashrc, ~/.config/fish/config.fish or ~/.zshrc):
+To make Gloat available permanently, simply add this to your shell's (Bash, Zsh or Fish) rc file (~/.bashrc, ~/.config/fish/config.fish or ~/.zshrc):

 source /path/to/gloat/.rc